glennvhalado/simple-personal-site/README.md

 # simple-personal-site
-This Simple Personal Site i learn from Udemy Course, taught by Angela Yu.
+This Simple personal site I learn from Udemy Course, taught by Angela Yu.